bryanleejh/bears-game/README.md

 # blocks-game
-# game about shooting projectiles at each other until one player wins
+# two players fire projectiles at each other until one player's health points drop to zero
+# move your player using Z and X, control power using UP and DOWN, control angle using LEFT and RIGHT